AMalekB-Research/claims-evidence-upload-ux/README.md

 This is a self initiated portfolio project, uncommissioned - the employer is anonymised and available for discussion in interview.
-I did not have access to formal research data or analytics from my employer, this project relies on direct obeservational, research rather than a controlled study.
+I did not have access to formal research data or analytics from my employer, this project relies on direct observational research rather than a controlled study.

 ---